 Kelly loves popping bubble wrap, one small bubble at a time, and dancing to anything with a beat.

 She’ll watch almost any horror movie, especially the ones that propel her fingers into her ears (try it…it takes the scare out).
 But nothing scared her more than the fat, sweating Santa who visited her home one Christmas day, and the night she dreamed the devil said, “You’re mine now.”

 Kelly believes everyone deserves a John Hughes movie moment and that you haven’t lived until you’ve had a triple Americano from Zanzibar’s in Des Moines, Iowa.
 She’s inspired by the fragrance of cilantro and the musty smell at the top of the stairs in her old house.

 Kelly is highly susceptible to motion sickness, admires fearless people, and finally embraced her Midwestern roots and the crease that forms under her nose when she smiles.

-When she’s not watching her husband pet their rescued, former puppy-mill wire fox terrier Maisy, she’s been known to cook and spontaneously yell “AWESOME!”
+When she’s not watching her husband pet their former puppy mill wire fox terrier Maisy, she’s been known to cook and spontaneously yell “AWESOME!”

-She’s held various positions in her lifetime, albeit not too many of the yoga variety: caramel corn cooker/seller, dish washer and biscuit maker at an unnamed greasy chicken joint, hand model for a cooking magazine (the photographer of whom described her hands as “lobster claws”), legal assistant (aka, summarizer of medical records and attorney’s emotional punching bag), and most recently resourcer of humans.
+She’s held various positions in her lifetime, although not too many of the yoga variety: caramel corn cooker, dish washer and biscuit maker at an unnamed greasy chicken joint, hand model for a cooking magazine (where the photographer described her hands as “lobster claws”), legal assistant (aka, summarizer of medical records and attorney’s emotional punching bag), and most recently resourcer of humans.